Left 4 Dead 2: Release

+Mac and Linux versions

-In March 2010, Valve announced that it would be bringing the Steam content platform to Mac OS X computers; along with it, Steam will be providing native versions of existing Valve games including Left 4 Dead 2 and its predecessor.
-The games will support cross-platform play, allowing Mac players to play alongside PC players on the same servers, and will also be part of its Steam Play cross-compatible and Steam Cloud titles, allowing a player who has purchased the game on one platform to download and play it on the other platform for free.
-The Mac OS X client was released on October 5, 2010.
+In March 2010, Valve announced that it would be bringing the Steam content platform to Mac OS X computers, as well as providing native versions of existing Valve games, including Left 4 Dead and Left 4 Dead 2.
+Both games support cross-platform play, allowing Mac players to play alongside PC players on the same servers.
+They also support Steam Play and Steam Cloud, allowing a player who has purchased the game on one platform to download and play it on the other platform for free, with their save data intact.
+The OS X client was released on October 5, 2010.

-With the introduction of a Linux client for Steam, Valve has affirmed that Left 4 Dead 2 will be developed for Linux.
-The Linux version of Left 4 Dead 2 was released on May 3, 2013.
+With the introduction of a Linux client for Steam, Valve announced that Left 4 Dead 2 would be ported to Linux.
+The port was released on May 3, 2013.